Cavalry: Hungarian

+In April 1941, Hungarian troops (including cavalry units) participated in the invasion of Yugoslavia.
+Later, Hungarian cavalry units were used for patrolling the area, fighting partisans, and performing police functions in the occupied territory of Yugoslavia.

-During World War II, the Royal Hungarian Army's hussars were typically only used to undertake reconnaissance tasks against Soviet forces, and then only in detachments of section or squadron strength.
+During the war against the USSR, the Royal Hungarian Army's hussars were typically only used to undertake reconnaissance tasks against Soviet forces, and then only in detachments of section or squadron strength.

 The last documented hussar attack was conducted by Lieutenant Colonel Kálmán Mikecz on August 16, 1941, at Nikolaev.
 The hussars arriving as reinforcements, were employed to break through Russian positions ahead of German troops.
 The hussars equipped with swords and submachine guns broke through the Russian lines in a single attack.

 An eyewitness account of the last hussar attack by Erich Kern, a German officer, was written in his memoir in 1948:

 … We were again in a tough fight with the desperately defensive enemy who dug himself along a high railway embankment.
 We've been attacked four times already, and we've been kicked back all four times.
 The battalion commander swore, but the company commanders were helpless.
 Then, instead of the artillery support we asked for countless times, a Hungarian hussar regiment appeared on the scene.
 We laughed.
 What the hell do they want here with their graceful, elegant horses?
 We froze at once: these Hungarians went crazy.
 Cavalry Squadron approached after a cavalry squadron.
 The command word rang.
 The bronze-brown, slender riders almost grew to their saddle.

 Their shining colonel of golden parolis jerked his sword.
 Four or five armored cars cut out of the wings, and the regiment slashed across the wide plain with flashing swords in the afternoon sun.
 Seydlitz attacked like this once before.
 Forgetting all caution, we climbed out of our covers.
 It was all like a great equestrian movie.
 The first shots rumbled, then became less frequent.
 With astonished eyes, in disbelief, we watched as the Soviet regiment, which had so far repulsed our attacks with desperate determination, now turned around and left its positions in panic.
 And the triumphant Hungarians chased the Russian in front of them and shredded them with their glittering sabers.
 The hussar sword, it seems, was a bit much for the nerves of Russians.
 Now, for once, the ancient weapon has triumphed over modern equipment ....